 - Rovas will grant you the reputation reward - a number of Merits (), equal to the amount paid,

-- Rovas destroys the Chrons paid for the purchase (thus increasing value of the Chrons in circulation),
+- Rovas destroys the Chrons paid for the purchase,

 - use your Chrons to pay for stuff made in NEO or exchange them for other currency.

 - Every year, one billion people globally volunteer their time and work on society-benefiting projects, generating more than a trillion USD in economic value in the process.
-It can be expected that revealing the actual costs of such projects will prompt the NEO workers to try to capture some of that value and their "customers" to be more villing to pay for such products.
-This should lead to increases in the exchange value of Chrons against other currencies and increasing attractiveness of the NEO economy for more people.
+NEO allows capturing that value for rewards to the creators.